-Early in the morning of Christmas Day 1943 Dora Dircks and her children, living in the upstairs apartment, were aroused from their sleep and had to flee the building when a fatal fire occurred at the rear of the next door building at 204 Broadway.
+Early in the morning of Christmas Day, 1943 Dora Dircks and her children, living in the upstairs apartment, were aroused from their sleep and had to flee the building when a fatal fire occurred at the rear of the next door building at 204 Broadway.
 When smoke filled their quarters and its access stairway they were forced to escape through the lower level, with store glass broken at the front to allow them to get to safety.
-The Carver and Chaska Fire Departments put out the nextdoor fire and saved the adjacent buildings.
+The Carver and Chaska Fire Departments put out the next door fire and saved the adjacent buildings.

-Ownership of the hardware store building remained in the Hammarlund family until 1945 when it passed to James J. Pauly and his wife Florence, who owned it in conjunction with the gas station and building next door to the south.
-For a time at the middle of the 1900s it served as the Carver Café.
+Ownership of the hardware store building remained in the Hammarlund family until 1945 when it passed to James J. Pauly and his wife Florence, who owned it in conjunction with the gas station and the small building next door to the south.
+For a time in the 1940s it served as a general store, and in the middle of the 1900s it served as the Carver Café.